dabblingwithcode/watch_it/README.md

 # __callOnce() and onDispose()__

-If you want to execute a function  only on the first built (even in in a StatelessWidget), you can use the `callOnce` function anywhere in your build function.
+If you want to execute a function  only on the first built (even in in a StatelessWidget), you can use the `callOnce` function anywhere in your build function (similar to what `flutter_hooks` does.
 It has an optional `dispose` handler which will be called when the widget is disposed.

 To dispose anything when the widget is disposed you can use call `onDispose` anywhere in your build function